yoonmoonsick/dnd2024/README.md

   - You have Advantage on the attack rolls of Sorcerer spells you cast.
   - You can use this feature twice, and you regain all expended uses of it when you finish a Long Rest.
 - Level 2: Metamagic
   - You gain two Metamagic options.
 You use the chosen options to temporarily modify spells you cast.
-Whenever you gain a Sorcerer Level, you can replace one of your Metamagic options with one you don’t know.
+Whenever you gain a Sorcerer Level, you can replace one of your Metamagic options with one you don't know.
 You gain two more options at Sorcerer Level 10.
   - Distant Spell (1 Sorcery Point)
-    - When you cast a spell that has a range of at least 5 feet, you can spend 1 Sorcery Point to double the spell’s range.
-Or when you cast a spell that has a range of Touch, you can spend 1 Sorcery Point to make the spell’s range 30 feet.
+    - When you cast a spell that has a range of at least 5 feet, you can spend 1 Sorcery Point to double the spell's range.
+Or when you cast a spell that has a range of Touch, you can spend 1 Sorcery Point to make the spell's range 30 feet.
   - Empowered Spell (1 Sorcery Point)
     - When you roll damage for a spell, you can spend 1 Sorcery Point to reroll a number of the damage dice up to your Charisma modifier (minimum of one), and you must use the new rolls.
-You can use Empowered Spell even if you’ve already used a different Metamagic option during the casting of the spell.
+You can use Empowered Spell even if you've already used a different Metamagic option during the casting of the spell.
   - Extended Spell (1 Sorcery Point)
     - When you cast a spell that has a duration of 1 minute or longer, you can spend 1 Sorcery Point to double its duration.
 If the affected spell requires Concentration, you have Advantage on any saving throw you make to maintain that Concentration.
   - Heightened Spell (2 Sorcery Points)
     - When you cast a spell that forces a creature to make a saving throw, you can spend 2 Sorcery Points to give one target of the spell Disadvantage on saves against the spell.
   - Quickened Spell (2 Sorcery Points)
     - When you cast a spell that has a casting time of an action, you can spend 2 Sorcery Points to change the casting time to a Bonus Action for this casting.
-You can’t modify a spell in this way if you’ve already cast a Level 1+ spell on the current turn, nor can you cast a Level 1+ spell on this turn after modifying a spell in this way.
+You can't modify a spell in this way if you've already cast a Level 1+ spell on the current turn, nor can you cast a Level 1+ spell on this turn after modifying a spell in this way.
   - Seeking Spell (1 Sorcery Point)
     - If you make an attack roll for a spell and miss, you can spend 1 Sorcery Point to reroll the d20, and you must use the new roll.
   - Twinned Spell (1 Sorcery Point)
-    - When you cast a spell, such as Charm Person, that can be cast with a higher-Level spell slot to target an additional creature, you can spend 1 Sorcery Point to increase the spell’s effective Level by 1.
+    - When you cast a spell, such as Charm Person, that can be cast with a higher-Level spell slot to target an additional creature, you can spend 1 Sorcery Point to increase the spell's effective Level by 1.
 - Level 5: Sorcerous Restoration
   - You can regain expended Sorcery Points, but no more than a number equal to half your Sorcerer Level.
-Once you use this feature, you can’t do so again until you finish a Long Rest.
+Once you use this feature, you can't do so again until you finish a Long Rest.
 - Level 7: Sorcery Incarnate
   - If you have no uses of Innate Sorcery left, you can spend 2 Sorcery Points to regain one charge.